joelparkerhenderson/demo-swift-rest/README.md

-# Demo Swift Alamofire
+# Demo Swift REST

-This is a demonstration of Apple iOS Xcode using the Swift language to create a project with the Alamofire networking framework.
+This is a demonstration of:

+  * Apple iOS Xcode
+  * The Swift programming language
+  * How to create a simple REST app
+  * How to fetch data by using [Alamofire](https://github.com/Alamofire/Alamofire)
+  * How to parse JSON by using [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper)
+  * How to save objects by using [Realm](https://github.com/realm/realm-cocoa)

 This README describes how to create the project, if you want to try doing it yourself.

-To learn more about Swift and Alamofire, see the official documentation for [Alamofire](https://github.com/Alamofire/Alamofire)

 ## How to create the project